raspberrypilearning/getting-started-scratch/en/step_11.md

 + **My sprite stops when it gets to the edge of the Stage** — Add an `if on edge, bounce`{:class="block3motion"} block.

 + **My sound does not play** — Have you added a block to `play sound`{:class="block3sound"} when the sprite is clicked?
-If you have copied code from another sprite, you will need to add the sound to this sprite from the **Sounds** tab.
+If you have copied code from another sprite, you will need to add the sound to this sprite in the **Sounds** tab.
 Check the volume on your computer and make sure that you have not lowered the volume with code — try `set volume to`{:class="block3sound"}`100`.

 + **Other sprites keep going in front of my sprite** — Use a `go to front layer`{:class="block3looks"} block.